grpc/proposal/A2-service-configs-in-dns.md

 The [service
 config](https://github.com/grpc/grpc/blob/master/doc/service_config.md)
 mechanism was originally designed for use inside of Google.
-However, all but one part of the original design will work fine in the open-source world.
+However, all but one part of the original design works fine in the open-source world.
 That one part is the specification of how the service config data will be encoded in DNS.
+This proposal fills in this missing piece.

 ### Related Proposals: